Interstitial Lung Disease

 - Lung function tests determine if your lung capacity is diminished.

-- In some cases, a biopsy will be performed.
+- In some cases, a surgical biopsy will be performed.
 For a biopsy, a small sample of tissue is removed and examined by a pathologist.

 - Pathologists use the tissue sample to determine if the tissue is scarred by ILD.